gu-fan/riv.vim/README.rst

 Super ``<Tab>`` and Super ``<Enter>`` in insert mode.

 * ``Enter`` and ``KEnter`` (Keypad Enter)
-  (with modifier 'ctrl' and 'shift'):
+  (with modifier 'Ctrl' and 'Shift'):

   + When in a grid table: creating table lines.